Editor’s Note: This blog post has been updated in March 2022.

 This is further corroborated in 2019: “Interactive videos have many educational benefits.
 Several studies have demonstrated that interactive videos can increase students’ motivation, satisfaction, and also performance in learning.
 Video interactivity is considered flexible, motivating, and entertaining.
 Interactive videos facilitate differentiated and personalized learning since they allow learners to act independently, follow their path, and maintain their pace.
 They increase learners’ satisfaction over the educational process and transform passive watchers into active learners.”

-Interactive Video-based learning takes after classroom-based lectures as a means of training.
-In the context of corporate training, using interactive video has been plagued by the inability to track user interactions.
-However, this problem can be easily overcome with the integration of interactive videos with a Learning Experience Platform, such as Fractal LXP.
-An LXP makes it possible to collect data on learner choices and other key information that can help to learn administrators build better training programs.
+In the context of corporate training, using interactive videos has been plagued by the inability to track user interactions.
+However, this problem can be easily overcome with the integration of interactive videos with Learning Experience Platforms.
+An LXP makes it possible to collect data on learner choices and other key information that can help administrators build better training programs.

-To find out how Origin Learning can help develop effective training programs using the latest developments in the science of learning technology, get in touch with us at firstname.lastname@example.org.
+To understand how Origin Learning can help develop effective training programs using the interactive video-based learning strategy, do drop an email to email@example.com .